nickbabcock/collectd-rust-plugin/README.md

 This repo is tested on the following:

-- Collectd 5.4 (Ubuntu 14.04)
+- collectd 5.4 (Ubuntu 14.04)
-- Collectd 5.5 (Ubuntu 16.04)
+- collectd 5.5 (Ubuntu 16.04)
-- Collectd 5.7 (and above) (Ubuntu 18.04)
+- collectd 5.7 (and above) (Ubuntu 18.04)

 ## Quickstart

 [See what to add to your project's Cargo file](#to-build)

 Below is a complete plugin that dummy reports [load](https://en.wikipedia.org/wiki/Load_(computing)) values to collectd, as it registers a `READ` hook.
-For an implementation that reimplements Collectd's own load plugin, see [examples/load](https://github.com/nickbabcock/collectd-rust-plugin/tree/master/examples/load.rs)
+For an implementation that reimplements collectd's own load plugin, see [examples/load](https://github.com/nickbabcock/collectd-rust-plugin/tree/master/examples/load.rs)

 ```rust
 #[macro_use]